 - A copy of the Player’s Handbook

-Participants are free to keep copies of the policy document and their character sheets, everything else other than purchased merch should be returned before the end of the night.
+Participants are free to keep copies of the policy document and their character sheets, everything else should be returned before the end of the night.

 You should also decide what tables the DMs are going to be seated at so you can direct players to the appropriate level table as they arrive.
 The level each DM is running should be listed on the DM schedule page here.